gravity182/dotfiles/docs/README.md

 ![Terminal & Shell Preview](assets/terminal-preview.png)

+The terminal of my choice is the brand new [Windows Terminal](https://github.com/microsoft/terminal).
+The color theme of my choice is [Catppuccin](https://github.com/catppuccin) (Mocha).
+I use it both for the [terminal](https://github.com/catppuccin/windows-terminal) (you need to install it manually) and [tmux](https://github.com/catppuccin/tmux) (already configured).

 What can be generated dynamically is generated dynamically during the bootstrap stage.
 This allows the repo to stay lightweight and guarantees you always get the up-to-date configuration.
 For instance, vim plugins and completion scripts are generated dynamically.

 Basic overview of the essential utils I personally use daily: